renesugar/k_elda_archive/docs/_CloudProviders.md

 ## DigitalOcean

-### Basic Setup
+### Set Up Credentials
 1. If you don't have a DigitalOcean account, go ahead and [create one](https://www.digitalocean.com/).

 2. Create a new token [here](https://cloud.digitalocean.com/settings/api/tokens).
    The token must have both read and write permissions.

-3. Save the token in `~/.digitalocean/key` on the machine that will be running the Quilt daemon.
+3. Run `quilt init` on the machine that will be running the Quilt daemon, and pass it your token.
+The token will be placed in `~/.digitalocean/key`.

 ### Floating IPs
 Unless there are already droplets running, DigitalOcean doesn't allow users to